 AMT Help Files

-AMT JCL
+AMT JCL Logging

 The AMT JCL Python library uses Python's built-in logging module.
 The logging module is part of the Python standard library and provides a way to configure different loggers, handlers, and formatters.
 This means that every module in the JCL library can have its own logger, based on the module's name.
 This way it is easy to identify where log messages are coming from.

 The Python logging module is configured using a configuration file, which describes the default behavior of the logging system.
-The location of the JSON configuration file can be set using the JCL_LOG_CONFIG_FILE environment variable.
+The location of the JSON configuration file can be set using the AMT_JCL_LOG_CONFIG environment variable.

 Setting the Environment Variable